pingidentity/pingone-go-client/pingone/docs/DaVinciFlowPolicyCreateRequest.md

 NewDaVinciFlowPolicyCreateRequestWithDefaults instantiates a new DaVinciFlowPolicyCreateRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetFlowDistributions

-`func (o *DaVinciFlowPolicyCreateRequest) GetFlowDistributions() []DaVinciFlowPolicyCreateRequestFlowDistribution`

-GetFlowDistributions returns the FlowDistributions field if non-nil, zero value otherwise.

-### GetFlowDistributionsOk

-`func (o *DaVinciFlowPolicyCreateRequest) GetFlowDistributionsOk() (*[]DaVinciFlowPolicyCreateRequestFlowDistribution, bool)`

-GetFlowDistributionsOk returns a tuple with the FlowDistributions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFlowDistributions

-`func (o *DaVinciFlowPolicyCreateRequest) SetFlowDistributions(v []DaVinciFlowPolicyCreateRequestFlowDistribution)`

-SetFlowDistributions sets FlowDistributions field to given value.

 ### GetName